coolmule0/LP/README.md

 Set CLP_DIR and CLP_LIB to the root folder and lib folder of a CLP installation.

+On windows, ensure CudaToolkitBinDir is an environmental variable so runtime .dll's can be passed to the generated executable location.
+Failing this, manually copy cudart.dll to the executable location.

 ### Windows

 Open LP.sln solution file in visual studio.
 Using Visual Studio 2015 and Cuda 8.0.